Housetraining a puppy is one of the main concerns of new dog owners and one of the very first things we teach our dogs.

 I expect this owner to eventually give up on her dogs, and if the dogs are lucky enough to get new owners, that person is going to have a terrible time re-training them.
 No dog naturally wants to pee where she sleeps, so this is a very sad situation.

 That way the pup has a word associated with the action and knows what to do.
-With Ace, I use the phrase “Hurry up.”
-He pees on command. :)
+With my dogs, I used the phrase “Hurry up.”
+They pee on command. 🙂

 4. Ignore the mistakes and reward what she does right.